 The conflict is so important that we call it “the game.”
 You can’t have a scene without a conflict.
 This rule is going to save your tush in any improv scenario.
 As soon as you establish your characters, whatever the other person does that you notice first irritates you.
 Once you are obviously irritated by it, you have basically told the other character “the game,” and he does more of it.
 Always allow the conflict to heighten and move forward so it grows and grows.

 The “Yes, and…” rule is one of the most basic rules of improv.
-It means that whatever has been established, you must agree and move it forward.
+It means that whatever has been established, you must agree and move it forward by adding new information.

 That leads us to the next rule: Never negate someone else’s reality.
 For example, if Bob pretends like he has found $100, you would not say, “No you didn’t.”